 When Fall is near, my baking skills kick up a notch.
 My kitchen is a mess but smells divine.
 How about you?
-These homemade crispy salted ginger cookies will sure make your kitchen smell like Fall has already arrived.
+These homemade crispy salted ginger cookies will surely make your kitchen smell like Fall has already arrived.

 I get a lot of my Fall baking inspiration from my favorite magazine that I subscribe to.
 This cookie recipe came from the Oct/Nov 2017 issue of the every so popular MaryJanesFarm magazine.
 I, however, like to put my own spin to the recipes I make.
 Sometimes I change up the whole recipe to make it my own, other times I switch out just a few ingredients to make it healthier.